rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 	at virtual.threads.playground/in.rcard.virtual.threads.GitHubApp.main(GitHubApp.java:428)
 ```

-First, we saw that the four leaf of the above tree started concurrently, with 4 virtual thread assigned to each leaf: `virtual-29`, `virtual-30`, `virtual-31`, and `virtual-32`.
-After more or less 500 milliseconds from the start of the computation, the two leafs that retrieve the user information completed successfully.
-However, the two leafs that retrieve the repositories didn't complete within the given interval.
+First, we saw that the four leaves of the above tree started concurrently, with four virtual threads assigned to each leaf: `virtual-29`, `virtual-30`, `virtual-31`, and `virtual-32`.
+After more or less 500 milliseconds from the start of the computation, the two leaves that retrieve the user information are completed successfully.
+However, the two leaves that retrieved the repositories didn't complete within the given interval.
 The scope stopped the computation, and the `race` function implementing the `timeout` function threw a `TimeoutException` exception as expected.

-Again, enjoy the fact that we've no thread leak in the above code.
-The scopes stopped all the forked tasks, within 4 nested levels of computations.
+Again, enjoy that the above code does not have a thread leak.
+The scopes stopped all the forked tasks within four nested levels of computations.

 How does the whole thing work?
-Well, as we saw in the previous section, the core mechanism is thread interruption.
-The outer scope is the one created by the `race` function inside the `timeout` function.
-The scope is a `ShutdownOnResult`, so it waits for the first result successful or not.
+As we saw in the previous section, the core mechanism is thread interruption.
+The `race` function creates the outer scope inside the `timeout` function.
+The scope is a `ShutdownOnResult`, so it waits for the first successful result.
 The scope is waiting on the `scope.join()` statement:

 ```java
 static <T> T race(Callable<T> first, Callable<T> second)